-(3) We compare different any-$k$ algorithms in a more refined analysis of \emph{combined complexity} where query size is a variable as well, and propose a new algorithm that asymptotically dominates all others under a stronger monotonicity property.
-In particular, we find that \ANYKPART which is based on the Lawler-Murty procedure~\cite{lawler72,chang15enumeration} is asymptotically better for general inputs than \ANYKREC which is based on the Recursive Enumeration Algorithm (REA) \cite{deep21,jimenez99shortest}.
-However, \ANYKREC smartly reuses comparisons and there exist inputs for which it produces the full ordered output with lower time complexity than \ANYKPART---and even faster than sorting!
-We then design a new algorithm \ANYKPARTP that has the best of both worlds, assuming that the ranking function has a property that we call \emph{strong subset-monotonicity}.
-Many ranking functions have this property, and we show how it follows from elementary algebraic properties like cancellation~\cite{GondranMinoux:2008:Semirings}. \ANYKPARTP is asymptotically faster than Eppstein's algorithm~\cite{eppstein1998finding} for path enumeration in a DAG, assuming that the paths are returned in an explicit listing representation (i.e., the size of a path is equal to its length) instead of an implicit representation that Eppstein leverages.
+(3) We compare different any-$k$ algorithms in a more refined analysis of \emph{combined complexity}, where query size is not treated as a constant, and propose a new algorithm that asymptotically dominates all others under a stronger monotonicity property.
+In particular, we find that the best algorithm based on the Lawler-Murty procedure~\cite{lawler72}, which we refer to as \ANYKPART, is in general asymptotically better than approaches based on the Recursive Enumeration Algorithm (REA) \cite{deep21,jimenez99shortest}, which we refer to as \ANYKREC.
+However, \ANYKREC smartly reuses comparisons and this can pay off as $k$ increases: there exist inputs for which it produces the full sorted output with lower time complexity than \ANYKPART, and even faster than sorting the materialized output.
+We propose \ANYKPARTP, an algorithm that combines the best of both worlds.
+However, it requires a stricter monotonicity property from the ranking function, which we call \emph{strong-subset-monotonicity} (\ssmonotonicity).
+We give examples of ranking functions with this property, and show how it follows from elementary algebraic properties like cancellation~\cite{GondranMinoux:2008:Semirings}. \ANYKPARTP is asymptotically faster than Eppstein's algorithm~\cite{eppstein1998finding} for path enumeration in a DAG, assuming that the returned paths are in an explicit listing representation (i.e., the path size is proportional to the number of its edges) instead of an implicit representation that Eppstein leverages.

-(4) We provide the \emph{first empirical study} that directly compares these ranked enumeration algorithms.
-Our experiments illustrate the tradeoff between \ANYKPART and \ANYKREC; the former should in general be preferred for small $k$ and the latter for large $k$.
-For strictly subset-monotone ranking functions, \ANYKPARTP is indeed close to the winning algorithm in all situations.
-Importantly, our study indicates that existing database systems that follow a join-then-rank approach are sub-optimal and can greatly benefit from our techniques.
+(4) We provide the \emph{first empirical study} that directly compares these ranked-enumeration algorithms.
+We show a tradeoff between \ANYKPART and \ANYKREC, with each one winning for different queries or values of $k$.
+As in theory, \ANYKPARTP combines their best qualities and is in most cases close or better than the fastest of the other two.
+Importantly, our study clearly illustrates the advantage of any-$k$ for queries with large join output over the join-then-rank approach.
+Existing database systems follow the latter, and our algorithms outperform them by orders of magnitude.